danielsunzhongyuan/my_leetcode_in_python/Questions.md

     The sum that is closest to the target is 2. (-1 + 2 + 1 = 2).
 """

+19. remove-nth-node-from-end-of-list
+Given a linked list, remove the n-th node from the end of list and return its head.

+Example:

+Given linked list: 1->2->3->4->5, and n = 2.

+After removing the second node from the end, the linked list becomes 1->2->3->5.
+Note:

+Given n will always be valid.

 20. valid-parentheses